 The Wellspring Labor Co-ops Committee was founded in September 2018 by the Wellspring Co-op Corporation Board.

 Please consider joining the Wellspring Labor Co-op Committee.
-We’ve been meeting monthly for about an hour on the 4th Friday of each month at 11:00 (adjustable), occasionally face-to-face but more often by conference call.
+We’ve been meeting monthly for about an hour on the 4th Monday of each month at 11:00 a.m.
+EST, occasionally face-to-face but more often by conference call.

 What is a Union Cooperative?